jhawakshay/heroku_hexo/source/_posts/Accuracy_precision_recall.md

 ![Reference: mc.ai](/images/Meme.jpeg)

 Until then keep learning and doing a lot of Recall.</br>
-Please write to me on akshayjhawar.nitj@gmail.com if you want to know more.
+Please write to me on akshayjhawar.nitj@gmail.com if you want to learn more.